 With radiation, heat travels through air or space.

 Which Materials Insulate and Conduct Heat?

 On the fourth day, students experimented with insulators and conductors of heat.
 As she watched them measure temperatures with thermometers, Ms. Sneed smiled.
-She loved the way this lab did double duty.
+She loved the way this lab connected subjects.
 Her class was practicing math skills during science.

 How Does Heat Change Matter?

-For Lab #7, students observed water in three states: solid, liquid, and gas.
+For the seventh of eight thermal energy activities, students observed water in three states: solid, liquid, and gas.
 While they’d learned this before, Ms. Sneed was glad for the review – especially of scientific vocabulary.